Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages three trips per day across all routes, equating to approximately five weekly trips per individual stop.
+Across all routes, the service frequency averages approximately three trips per day, equating to about five weekly trips per individual stop.

 Frequently Asked Questions - Transport